page_title_detailed

 general_content

-Reconstructive surgery is a personal choice that only you can make for yourself.
+Reconstructive surgery is a personal choice—based on your personal, emotional, and body image needs—that only you can make for yourself.
 There is no right or wrong decision.

 general_content

-Research suggests that women whose female partners have breast cancer are the most important sources of support for their partners as they go through treatment.
-Try to be open and honest with your partner about what you’re feeling and encourage your partner to do the same.
+If you are in a relationship, try to be open and honest with your partner about what you’re feeling, and encourage your partner to do the same.
 Seeking advice from a couples counselor or sex therapist may also be helpful.

 general_content